codeforsanantonio/admin/README.md

 - All CSS should adhere to standards enforced by [18F GSA guidelines for CSS](https://pages.18f.gov/frontend/)
 - All JS should adhere to the standards enforced by [JSHint](http://jshint.com/)

+Developer Presentation

+- we're about pair programming
+- pairs work on features

+** Stakeholder interview and collaboration **

+Workflow
+- git workflow intro
+- clone the repo
+- start the project